 "We are the most comprehensive resource for Eldercare, Senior Services and Care Planning anywhere.
-We publish articles and books to help you learn how to meet the needs of seniors and the providers and services listed under "Senior Services" are here to help with any retirement or eldercare needs." - Thomas Day, Director
+We publish articles, books, and guides to help you learn how to meet the needs of seniors.
+The providers and services listed under "Senior Services" are here to help with any retirement or eldercare need." - Thomas Day, Director

-Find information on how to receive additional income from the VA to help you pay for home care, assisted living, or nursing care.
+Learn how to receive additional income from VA Benefits to help pay for home care, assisted living, or nursing care.

-Find companies and individual providers on this site who can help your family with senior care and long term care planning.
+Find companies and individual providers in your area who can help your family with senior care and long term care planning.

 Find books written by the NCPC to help you plan for and fund the finals years of life or learn how to obtain government benefits.

 The following were created for professionals working in the eldercare industry.